TheDotProtocol/tauos/README.md

 ## 🎯 **Mission**

-TauOS revolutionizes computing by providing:
+TauCore™ revolutionizes computing by providing:
 - **Zero Telemetry**: No data collection, no tracking, no surveillance
 - **AI-First Design**: Built-in AI capabilities that work locally
 - **Privacy by Default**: Every feature designed with privacy in mind